-The school has a separate Lower Level Concern (LLC) policy, Staff Code of Conduct and Safeguarding Policy.]
+[There is now a requirement to produce a Lower Level Concern (LLC) policy and process to be set out in your existing Codes of Conduct/Safeguarding Policy.]

-Working Together to Safeguard Children (2018) states that organisations should have clear policies for dealing with allegations against people who work with children.
+Working Together to Safeguard Children (2023) states that organisations should have clear policies for dealing with allegations against people who work with children.
 Those policies should make a clear distinction between an allegation, a complaint or a concern about the quality of care or practice.